HackWatch

 This incident serves as a wake-up call for the AI and cybersecurity communities to prioritize secure development and rapid incident response in AI ecosystems.

-This article consolidates information from multiple corroborating sources, primarily The Hacker News report dated April 24, 2026, and official LMDeploy security advisories.
-Additional insights were drawn from cybersecurity analyst briefings and vulnerability databases to ensure accuracy and comprehensiveness.
+Sources and corroboration Additional insights were drawn from cybersecurity analyst briefings and vulnerability databases to ensure accuracy and comprehensiveness.

 ---